Where did I go: The Alhambra, Granada, Spain

 One of my favorite features of these gardens is the “Water Staircase”.
 It’s a stairway connecting the upper and lower Generalife gardens, but instead of a hand rail, you have a channel with running water.
 The laurels on each side of the staircase join above our heads to form an archway.
-It’s not a particularly warm day today, but in the summer, I can imagine the laurel ceiling and the running water providing an much welcome relief from the high temperatures.
+It’s not a particularly warm day today, but in the summer, I can imagine the laurel ceiling and the running water providing a much welcome relief from the high temperatures.

 1200: We are heading back to the main part of the complex via more beautiful gardens.
-Many of them more recent additions from the 16th century onwards.
+Many of them more recent additions from the 16th century onward.
 We also see the aqueduct which supply the water to the palace from the nearby hills.

 The name “Alhambra” stems from the Arabic “Al-Hamra”, which translates to “The Red Castle”.
-The history of the Alhambra dates back to 889 AD, when is was constructed as a small fortress by Sawwar ben Hamdun on the remains of pre-existing Roman fortifications.
-Then in the 13th century, emir Mohammed ben Al-Ahmar of the Emirate of Granada, built the current palace and walls.
+The history of the Alhambra dates back to 889 AD, when it was constructed as a small fortress by Sawwar ben Hamdun on the remains of pre-existing Roman fortifications.
+Then in the 13th century, Emir Mohammed ben Al-Ahmar of the Emirate of Granada built the current palace and walls.
 In 1333, it was converted into a royal palace by the Sultan of Granada, Yusuf I. Following the Christian Reconquista in 1492, the site became home to the royal court of King Ferdinand of Aragon and Queen Isabella of Castile.
 During this time, the palace was partially re-modelled to Renaissance tastes, the most notable being the Renaissance palace commissioned by Charles the V in 1526.

 After falling in to disrepair for centuries, the Alhambra was rediscovered following the defeat of Napoleon.
 It is now the 3rd most visited tourist attraction in Spain behind the Museo del Prado in Madrid and the Sagrada Familia in Barcelona.